vizzuhq/vizzu-story-js/README.md

 ```

 Put the data object and the slide list into the story descriptor object.
 Here
-you can also set the 'story' objects 'style' property to set the chart style
+you can also set the `story` objects `style` property to set the chart style
 used for the whole story.

 ```javascript